seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 # A discussion on the effect of equivalent mutants on mutation score accuracy
 The presence of equivalent mutations has an impact on the quantitative mutation score accuracy for mutation testing.
 Specifically, equivalent mutants make it where a block of code under test may actually have a higher mutation score in reality than the tool reports.
-This is due to the possible presence of equivalent mutations that the mutation tool does not avoid and thus reports as multiple surviving mutants when in fact it is really one single logical mutant missed.

-...to be continued
+Additionally, some other mutations cannot be detected by test cases such as the post incrementation of a returned value which will not affect production code, nor will it be caught.
+Due to cases like this, mutation score may be a less accurate.

+With mutation cases that are equivalent or unreachable or even do not change anything, the mutation score will be a little less accurate of a reflection of the accuracy of test cases.
+It will also make it difficult to eliminate all mutants and achieve a score of 100% for any class.
+However, since all classes will likely have some of these unfixable mutants, the score is evenly affected for all test classes and we can simply lower our threshhold from 100% to accurately reflect the quality of tests.

 # A discussion of what could have been done to improve the mutation score of the test suites

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing
 Mutation testing is used to see how well our test cases are able to catch mutations in the code.
 Also, we can use mutation testing to see which parts of the code wasn't covered adequately by test cases.
 Hidden bugs would not be able to be identified by any other type of testing.
 By running mutation tests, we can see how well our test cases covers these hidden bugs, and overall how good our testing covers the code when it comes to mutations.
 The fact it can catch these holes in test suites and catch hidden defects is a huge advantage of this type of testing.
-This type of testing catches all faults.
 This also ensures the original code is well covered overall.
 We can ensure testing is done to a high standard.

 However, this testing is complex, and takes a lot of time to do.
 Also, the tester needs extensive knowledge about the original code in order to create these types of tests.
 This also means this type of testing isn't usable for black box testing.
-Also, this type of testing takes a lot of time, and even though many tools are automated, it still takes a lot of time to run the test tool, and then analyze it.
+Even though many tools are automated, it still takes a lot of time to run the test tool, and then analyze it.

+Mutation testing (especially in this lab) will also be calculated on the entire SUT despite test cases being designed and built for only 2 classes which is resource intensive and brings little value.
+Additionally, as mentioned in the mutation score accuracy discussion, some mutations are not helpful for debugging but will likely take up tester's time and resource, trying to solve an unsolvable or irrelevant problem.

+Overall, mutation testing allows for comprehensive results.
 # Explain your SELENUIM test case design process

 # Explain the use of assertions and checkpoints